zacherytcox/stelligent-u/14-Jenkins/README.md

 project that will be built.
 When there are many projects, how could management of the many build definitions be handled to provide for better centralization and restricted control to a dedicated administration team?_
+> Management could leverage a code repository to store and manage the configuration of the build definitions and then reference it via "SCM".

 ## Lesson 14.4: Backup